Immunisation saves lives

 - Measles: Measles causes a high fever, red eyes, coughing and a rash, and can lead to diarrhoea and dehydration, deafness, eye complications, pneumonia, brain damage and even death.

 - Bacilles Calmette Guerin (BCG): Prevents Tuberculosis (TB).
 Meningitis is a serious disease that can affect people of all ages.
-Those that get TB suffer from coughing for a long period of time, chest pain, sweating at night, weight loss and even death if left untreated.
+Those that get TB suffer from coughing for a long period, chest pain, sweating at night, weight loss and even death if left untreated.
 In young children, the TB germ may infect the brain and cause meningitis, or it could also enter the blood and spread to other parts of the body.
-TB can kill young people.
 The best protection for young children for diseases caused by the TB germ is the BCG vaccine.